-Reduce or manage side effects of head and neck cancer treatment like dysphagia with the help of the speech-language pathologists (SLPs) at Stamford Health.
-We can help evaluate, diagnose, and treat swallowing disorders to help you feel better.
+Reduce or manage side effects of head and neck cancer treatment like dysphagia (difficulty swallowing) with the help of the Speech-Language Pathologists (SLPs) at Stamford Health.

 - Frequent coughing or throat clearing while eating or drinking